 Cartesian Robots in Hundreds of Standard Configurations

-On account of their modularity, cartesian robot systems can be more easily adapted to the respective applications conditions than classic robot solutions.
+On account of their modularity, cartesian robot systems can be easily adapted to the respective applications conditions.
 In addition, these energy-efficient systems frequently offer further benefits, such as a low space requirement and only precisely the function that is actually required in the respective application.

 Complete systems - standard or precision type